The Hidden Subconscious Beliefs Quietly Shaping Your Life

 "I’m not enough"

-the body starts scanning reality for proof.
+the body starts selectively noticing proof.
 Praise gets minimized.
 Criticism gets absorbed immediately.
+Mistakes feel emotionally loud.

 If the belief becomes: